Dean of Student Support Services

 Biography is unavailable at this time.

 One way in which Ms. Fiandaca exercises her commitment to social justice is in helping to level the academic playing field through her work with CCSF students.
-She assists her students in developing solid educational plans to achieve their goals, shares important information and resources, and advocates on her students' behalf.
-She is building her expertise in counseling students interested in Environmental Science and related majors.
+She provides a holistic and trauma-informed counseling perspective, and assists her students in developing solid educational plans to achieve their goals, shares important information and resources, and advocates on her students' behalf.

-In her spare time, Ms. Fiandaca enjoys reading, dancing, hiking, bicycling, community activism, learning about gardening and sustainability, and spending time with her sons and partner.
+In her spare time, Ms. Fiandaca enjoys taking classes, reading, dancing, hiking, bicycling, community activism, learning about gardening and sustainability, and spending time with her sons, partner, and friends.

 ![]() |